christinazavou/O-CNN/tensorflow/allq.md

 filelist_train.txt
 ```

-2. under each category folder in shape.points i generated a list.txt that includes the paths of its points and run ```octree --filenames category/list.txt --output_path shape.octrees/category --depth 6 --split_label 1 --rot_num 6```
+**Step 2.** under each category folder in shape.points i generated a list.txt that includes the paths of its points and run ```octree --filenames category/list.txt --output_path shape.octrees/category --depth 6 --split_label 1 --rot_num 6```

 Here, I used --depth 6 and --split_label 1 because I saw these parameters in ae_resnet.yaml.

-3. similarly to filelist_test.txt and filelist_train.txt I generated files that include paths of the corresponding octrees (for each .points file path i included the 6 .octree file paths) and then I made octree tfrecords.
+**Step 3.** similarly to filelist_test.txt and filelist_train.txt I generated files that include paths of the corresponding octrees (for each .points file path i included the 6 .octree file paths) and then I made octree tfrecords.
 Specifically these corresponding files:
 ```
 completion_test_octrees.tfrecords
 completion_test_scans_octrees.tfrecords
 completion_train_octrees.tfrecords
 ```

-4. i run the autoencoder with ae_ocnn.yaml:
+**Step 4.** i run the autoencoder with ae_ocnn.yaml:
 ```
 SOLVER:
   gpu: 0,